Karayel/karayel.github.io/_posts/2016-07-12-javascript-comparison.markdown

 ---
-published: true
 title: Javascript Comparison
+published: false
 layout: post
-tags: [javascript, comparison]
+tags:
+- javascript
+- comparison
-categories: [javascript]
+categories:
+- javascript
 ---

 <b><u>Comparison with the Strict Equality Operator</u></b>

 Strict equality (===) is the counterpart to the equality operator (==).
 Unlike the equality operator, strict equality tests both the data type and value of the compared elements.